Michael Woodhouse: Opposition, 2017–2023

+On 4 July 2020, The Spinoff reported that Woodhouse had posed with a toilet seat with a picture of Labour Dunedin South electorate Clare Curran during the National Party's April 2012 Mainland Regional conference.
+The toilet seat was apparently a trophy presented to a debating team headed by former broadcaster and Waitaki District councillor Jim Hopkins.
+National delegates at the Mainland conference had allegedly labelled Curran a "potty mouth" after she criticised KiwiRail and the-then National Government's decision to sell off Hillside Engineering in South Dunedin.
+In response, Curran said that she was traumatised after learning about the incident, stating that it was "worse that dirty politics."
+In response to media coverage, Woodhouse refused to comment about the incident, stating that "he had made no public or social media comment on the incident in eight years and I don't intend to do so now."
+Party leader Todd Muller also declined to comment on the incident during his visit to Dunedin in July 2020.

 On 10 July, Woodhouse admitted that he had received private patient information from former National Party President Michelle Boag in late June, which had led to Boag's resignation from the National Party and fellow National MP Hamish Walker being stripped of his portfolios.
 Woodhouse confirmed that he had deleted the emails, stating that it was inappropriate to have leaked them.
 Woodhouse was criticised by Health Minister Chris Hipkins, who alleged that he had been "sitting on information" related to the recent COVID-19 leak.
 Following a leadership election within the National Party that was held on 15 July 2020, Woodhouse was stripped of his health spokesperson portfolio by newly elected leader Judith Collins, who gave the role to Shane Reti.

 During the 2020 New Zealand general election held on 17 October, Woodhouse contested the new Dunedin electorate but was defeated again by David Clark, by a final margin of 15,521 votes.
 Woodhouse was re-elected to Parliament on the party list.
 After Gerry Brownlee resigned as National Party deputy leader, Stuff reported that Woodhouse was considering running for the position and was "taking soundings", though said that he was "unlikely to run if there is caucus consensus around [Shane] Reti.
 In the end, Woodhouse did not stand and Reti was elected as deputy leader unopposed on 10 November.
-The next day, Woodhouse was announced as the party's new finance and transport spokesperson, and Deputy Shadow Leader of the House in Collins' Shadow Cabinet.
+The next day, Woodhouse was announced as the party's new finance and transport spokesperson, and deputy shadow leader of the House in Collins' Shadow Cabinet.
+He was promoted to shadow leader of the House in August 2021.
+During his tenure as finance spokesperson, Woodhouse was a member of the Finance and Expenditure Committee.

-In December 2021, following the leadership election of Christopher Luxon, Woodhouse lost the finance portfolio to Simon Bridges.

-On 19 January 2023, Woodhouse regained the position of Shadow Leader of the House during a reshuffle of Luxon's shadow cabinet.
-Woodhouse had previously served as Deputy Shadow Leader under Collins.